This Day In Writing History

-The poem, inspired by both Wolcott's Methodist faith and the works of John Milton, prompted a Catholic priest to write an angry letter to the editor accusing the twelve-year-old author of blasphemy.
+The poem, inspired by both his Methodist faith and the works of John Milton, prompted a Catholic priest to write an angry letter to the editor accusing Wolcott of blasphemy.
 The letter was published in the newspaper, but that failed to discourage the young poet.

 By 1949, Wolcott, then nineteen years old, had self-published his first two poetry collections, 25 Poems (1948) and Epitaph for the Young: XII Cantos (1949).
 He had borrowed the money from his mother, and, as he predicted, all the copies sold out.

 These early poetry collections caught the eye of noted Barbadian poet Frank Collymore, who gave them rave reviews and helped promote them.
 Wolcott then won a scholarship to the University of the West Indies in Kingston, Jamaica.